Frequently Asked Questions

 How long is a CE certificate valid?

-CE certificates issued by Notified Bodies are generally valid for three years.
+Under the current system, CE certificates issued by Notified Bodies are generally valid for three years.
 The validity period may only be one year for some high risk devices.
-However, your CE certification is dependent on maintaining your quality system certification.
+However, the status of your CE certification is dependent on maintaining your quality system certification.

 Who will issue my CE Marking certificate?

-If your medical devices is Class I with provided sterile or has a measuring function, Class IIa, IIb, or III, or if your IVD falls under Annex II, List A; Annex II, List B, or is self-testing, you will receive a CE certificate from a Notified Body.
+If your medical device is Class I (provided sterile or has a measuring function), Class IIa, IIb, or III, or if your IVD falls under Annex II, List A; Annex II, List B, or is self-testing, you will receive a CE certificate from a Notified Body.
 Class I non-sterile, non-measuring devices and general/other IVDs may be self-certified and do not require a CE certificate from a Notified Body.

 Does the Notified Body name appear on my product labeling?

-If Notified Body involvement is required, their four-digit number will appear below the CE Mark symbol.
+Their name will not appear but if Notified Body involvement is required, their four-digit number will appear beside the CE Mark symbol on your labeling.